 - My friends were playing basketball.

-⬤ Negative sentences in past continuous tense
+⬤ Negative sentences

 - I wasn’t sleeping.
 I was just thinking.